Skip to main content

 • “Free, fun, well optimized.”

-• “The recent quality of life update improved the performance so much as well.”
+• “The recent quality of life update improved the performance significantly.”

 • “Very well optimized physics.”

-• “However, for some inexplicable reason, TPT has far worse performance on the Steam release compared to the standalone version.
+• “However, for some inexplicable reason, the game has far worse performance on the Steam release compared to the standalone version.
 I can't fathom why this is since both should be identical overall.
-I highly recommend the game, but would advise getting the standalone.”
+I highly recommend the game but would advise getting the standalone version.”

-• “For reference, the big performance difference occurred when using the gravity pump and lava with Newtonian physics.
+• “For reference, the big performance difference occurs when using gravity pump and lava with Newtonian physics.
 The FPS difference was about 40, with 55 on the executable and 5 on the Steam release.
-Performance could be improved by implementing multithreading, but due to how the core game functions, as I've seen in many threads on the main site, that may not be possible.”
+Performance could be improved by implementing multithreading, but due to how the core game functions and as I've seen in many threads on the main site, that may not be possible.”

 • “Also, this game is not optimized at all.”